PEAAS-community/peaas-community/events/spaam2/programme.md

 **Icebreaker 4 mini-abstract**: _Towards standards in metadata reporting in ancient metagenomic studies: experiences from AncientMetagenomeDir_ One of the first and last part of most ancient metagenomic studies is to gathering or reporting basic metadata about samples and their sequences.
-A recent SPAAM community project established AncientMetagenomeDir, a comprehensive but lightwieght collection of lists of all published ancient metagenomic and microbial genome samples.
+A recent PEAAS community project established AncientMetagenomeDir, a comprehensive but lightwieght collection of lists of all published ancient metagenomic and microbial genome samples.
 In this icebreaker I will cover the challenges